OMENScan/AChoirX/README.md

 09/03/2024 - AChoirX v10.01.56 - Release 1.56 - Add OPTIONAL output file name to REG: to allow all extractions to go to the same CSV - Close Registry Key Properly so it can be unloaded

 09/29/2024 - AChoirX v10.01.57 - Release 1.57 - Add NCP: NTFS Raw Copy - Only implemented in Windows - Not Applicable to Linux, MacOS, or Android - Most of the code for this was copied from: https://github.com/kmahyyg/go-rawcopy

+10/11/2024 - AChoirX v10.01.58 - Release 1.58 - Change Time Display to UTC.
+Fix edge case when Regexp expands "$" like with $MFT or $Logfile, etc...

+11/10/2024 - AChoirX v10.01.58a - Release 1.58a - Componentize, Combine, and Consolidate Scripts